BazaarDog/bazaar-dog-search/README.md

 * [ob.tasks.ping](ob/tasks/ping.py) contains functions to discover which nodes are online.
 * `profile.should_update()` tries to prevent oversampling.
 * `listing.sync()` checks if the checksum differs when called.

+### Management

+There are several commands to aid in management

+Crawl a list of "good nodes":

+`./manage.py bootstrap`

+Mark listings as reported for various reasons, i.e. scam:

+`./manage.py blacklist --reason scam --peerID Qm...`

+Crawl:

+`./manage.py crawl`

 Future plans are dependent on PubSub (ipfs) features coming online in 2018.